krynju/Apriori.jl/examples/filters.md

 For constraints that require filtering the initial candidate set, the filters can be applied in series.
 After the filters have removed some elements from Y_0, prefixes can be joined and appended to each element.

+### Processing of set X
+In case of multiple constraints, additional checks must be performed before continuing the algorithm.

++ If "X1 in antecedent" and "X2 in consequent" constraints are active, it is necessary to check whether those sets have any common items.
+If they do, no rules can be found.